Colonialism, Injustice, and Climate Change in Puerto Rico

 By Armaan Sharma

-The developing world faces a multitude of challenges, one of which is the legacy of colonialism.
-Puerto Rico, although often ignored in this narrative, is no exception.
-For over five-hundred years, this small island has been under the rule of various colonial powers—most recently the United States.
-In the mid-20th century, more than fifty years after the U.S. first annexed the former Spanish colony, it launched a series of modernization efforts under the name Operation Bootstrap.
-This resulted in major investments in critical infrastructures, such as public schools, housing, healthcare, roads, the power grid, and the water supply system.
-Puerto Rico served as a model of industrialization but was soon ignored as the financial crisis of the late-20th century hit.
-The island’s history of colonialism had caused it to become reliant on foreign powers for economic support.
-Therefore, as American investment collapsed due to the financial crisis, so did Puerto Rico’s vital institutions.
-The island’s economy, infrastructure, and quality of life continue to deteriorate today, with blackouts, water shortages, and unemployment becoming increasingly commonplace.
+The developing world is beset by numerous challenges, one of which is the enduring legacy of colonialism.
+Puerto Rico, often overlooked in discussions of this issue, is no exception.
+For over five centuries, this small island has been subjected to various colonial powers, most recently the United States.
+In the mid-20th century, more than fifty years after the U.S. annexed the former Spanish colony, it implemented modernization initiatives under Operation Bootstrap.
+This led to significant investments in essential infrastructures, including public schools, healthcare, housing, roads, and the power grid.
+Puerto Rico was positioned as a model of industrialization; however, it was largely neglected when the financial crisis of the late 20th century struck.
+The island’s reliance on foreign economic support—rooted in its colonial past—meant that when American investment waned, Puerto Rico’s vital institutions crumbled.
+Today, the island continues to face declining economic conditions, with frequent blackouts, water shortages, and rising unemployment.